 The PDF file of June 23, 2004, lists the aliases of Amie Marie Thompson as Amie M. Thompson, Alexandria Thompson, and Amiendthia Thompson.
 She has been referred to in California as Alex Thompson, where she identifies herself as the founder/operator of Gorgeous Digital, @StalkingAlex, Venice 311, @HollywoodLA311, @LAPDScanner, Scannerazzi, and @Koreatown311.

-She claims to have been invited to Koreatown by a representative of the Wilshire Center Business Improvement District, whose operations director is Michael P. Russell, a WC-K Neighborhood Council Board Member & co-chair of the LAPD Olympic Division C-PAB.
+She was invited to Koreatown by the Wilshire Center Business Improvement District, whose operations director is Michael P. Russell, a WC-K Neighborhood Council Board Member & co-chair of the LAPD Olympic Division C-PAB.

 - – -